aws-samples/amazon-ivs-simple-chat-web-demo/serverless/README.md

-# Deployment instructions for the Simple Chat backend and Amazon IVS channel
+# Deployment instructions for the demo backend and Amazon IVS channel

-Deploy the simple chat backend, and create a new Amazon IVS channel using AWS CloudFormation.
+Deploy the simple chat backend, create a new Amazon IVS channel using AWS CloudFormation, and retrieve everything you need to configure the demo.

 ## Prerequisites